mmbman/Katagiri/jewel-mirror-awareness.md

 When a dying Buddhist comes to a Zen master and asks for some words of sympathy and relief, the Zen master will say, "please, go ahead, quietly."

-That means, when you have to die, just go ahead and die, quietly. it seems cold, but it is very true.
+That means, when you have to die, just go ahead and die, quietly.
+It seems cold, but it is very true.
 The Zen master understands pretty well what life and death are.
 So "alone I proceed through myself."
 "Through myself" means through this body, right here, right now.
 Why this body?
 Because there is no other choice.

 Wherever I may go, I meet this reflection.
 He is completely myself but simultaneously he is not me.
 But only the True Self is going along.
 Yet the reflection is what we discuss, what we stumble over all the time.
 So we say this is me, this is you; but it is not you, and it is not I.